emeraldsanto/lunch-n-learns/advanced-typescript/content/template-literal-types.md

 <!-- Section 2 -->
 ##### What do they look like?

-They are just good ol' template strings, except we can now put types in them...
+They are just good ol' template (think string interpolation) strings, except we can now put types in them...

 ```typescript
 type Name = "Yanick";